ataeiamirhosein/InternetOfThings/TOSSIM/README.md

 including files of this repo for running simulation

-- RadioCountToLeds.h
+- sendAck.h
-- RadioCountToLedsAppC.nc
+- sendAckAppC.nc
-- RadioCountToLedsC.nc
+- sendAckC.nc
-- Makefile
+- topology.txt

 Finally, we can use :~$ `make micaz sim` command to compile and build files for tossim simulation after that run the python simulation file